 Unlike other confections, popcorn sales increased throughout the Depression.
 A major reason for this increase was the introduction of popcorn into movie theatres and its low cost for both patron and owner.
 One theatre owner actually lowered the price of his theatre tickets and added a popcorn machine.
 He soon saw huge profits.

 The “talking picture” solidified the presence of movie theatres in the U.S. in the late 1920s.
-Many theatre owners refused to sell popcorn in their theatres because they felt it was too messy.
+Many theatre owners refused to sell popcorn because they felt it was too messy.
 Industrious vendors set up popcorn poppers or rented storefront space next to theatres and sold popcorn to patrons on their way into the theatre.
 Eventually, theatre owners began installing popcorn poppers inside their theatres; those who refused to sell popcorn quickly went out of business.

 Why Do Movie Theaters Serve Popcorn?

 Fun fact: popcorn does not refer to the popped kernel alone.
-It’s also the name for the specific type of corn that is used to make the snack.
+It’s also the name for the specific type of corn used to make the snack.
 It was originally grown in Central America and became popular in the U.S. in the mid-1800s.
 Compared with other snacks at the time, it was super easy to make, and it got easier in 1885 when the mobile steam-powered popcorn maker was invented.
 What hit the streets in the late 19th century was a fleet of independent popcorn purveyors.
 They were like the great-great-grandfathers of food trucks.

 Since popcorn was cheap to make, it was also cheap to buy, which increased the popularity of this treat during the Great Depression.
 The Depression increased consumer spending on cheaper luxury items such as popcorn and movies, and the two industries teamed up.
 Theatres would allow a particular popcorn salesman to sell right outside the theatre for a daily fee.
 By the mid-1940s, however, movie theatres had cut out the middleman and begun to have their own concession stands in the lobby.
-The introduction of the popcorn-driven concession stand to movie theatres kept the movie theatre industry afloat, and popcorn has been a movie-watching staple ever since.
+Introducing the popcorn-driven concession stand to movie theatres kept the movie theatre industry afloat, and popcorn has been a movie-watching staple ever since.

 Ditch The Popcorn!